 People do the same things.
 The instincts of fishermen find identical paths upstream through the river — watery trails lead to the best water with the greatest efficiency.
 You can easily see where everybody else fishes.
 And I guess the flies and tippet-tangles in streamside branches signal that we all make the same casting errors too.
 Presented with the same problems, fishermen come up with the same solutions, and we make the same mistakes.

 That’s all pretty harmless and kind of fascinating.
-But then there’s that thing we do where we leave our rod on the top of the vehicle and drive away.
+But then there’s that thing we (all) do where we leave our rod on top of the vehicle and drive away.
 WTF?

-It seems everyone I fish with has a tragic story about leaving his rod on the roof.
-So I wonder, do I just fish with a bunch of fools, or does this idiocy cross the spectrum of fishermen?
+It seems everyone I fish with has a tragic story about leaving his rod on the roof of the vehicle.
+So I wonder, do I just fish with a bunch of dummies, or does this foolishness cross the spectrum of anglers?

 My buddy, Sloop, lost the whole deal one day and never recovered it: rod, reel, line, leader.
-Close to a thousand dollar investment sliding right off the top of his car as he pulled away, unaware, probably with that happy Sloop John B. smile on his face too.
+A thousand-dollar investment sliding right off the top of his car as he pulled away.
+Unaware, he probably had that happy Sloop John B. smile on his face too.
 He realized it about an hour later.
 No, it wasn’t in the lot when he went back.

 My uncle left his rod on the tonneau cover of his pickup.
 Again, the whole rig.
 Got home, unpacked his gear and his heart sank.
 He never found it either.

-Same with Phillip: laid it on the rooftop.
+Same with Phillip: Rooftop.
 Forgot.
 Drove away.
-Lost.
-Never found.
+Lost and never found.

-If you get a little kick out of the misfortune of others (and you know you do) — e.g., if you laugh at your fishing buddy when he falls in the river — this is all kinda funny when it happens to somebody else.
+If you get a little kick out of the misfortune of others (and you know you do), if you laugh at your fishing buddy when he falls in the river — then this is all kinda funny when it happens to somebody else.

-I’m really going to try and break the habit again— to create a new pathway.
+I really must break this bad habit again.
+I’ve got to create a new pathway.

 Just one question: Where are all the stories of guys finding this lost stuff — new rods and reels, all spooled up and ready to fish?
 Somebody out there must feel pretty damn lucky.